Currently Enrolling Trials

 Xofluza is specifically indicated for the treatment of acute uncomplicated influenza in patients 12 years of age and older who have been symptomatic for no more than 48 hours.

-Xofluza is supplied as a tablet for oral administration.
+Xofluza is supplied as a tablet for oral administration, as well as granules for mixing in water.
 A single dose of Xofluza should be administered orally within 48 hours of symptom onset with or without food.
 Avoid co-administration of Xofluza with dairy products, calcium-fortified beverages, polyvalent cation-containing laxatives, antacids, or oral supplements (e.g., calcium, iron, magnesium, selenium, or zinc).
 The dose of Xofluza depends on weight, as follows:

 • Patient Body Weight: 40 kg to less than 80 kg, the recommended dose is a single dose of 40 mg